remix-run/remix/docs/api/remix.md

 #### `transition.state`

-You can know the state of the transition with `transition.state`, it will be one of:
+You can know the state of the transition with `transition.state`.
+It will be one of:

 - **idle** - There is no transition pending.
-- **submitting** - A form has been submitted, if GET, then the route loader is being called, if POST, PUT, PATCH, DELETE, then the route action is being called.
+- **submitting** - A form has been submitted.
+If GET, then the route loader is being called.
+If POST, PUT, PATCH, DELETE, then the route action is being called.
 - **loading** - The loaders for the next routes are being called to render the next page.

 Normal navigations transition as follows: